 Banks usually offer CDs across multiple terms.
 Depending on the institution, you may have the option of choosing an account maturing in less than a year.
 There are also CDs that mature in as many as 10 years.

 Carefully consider your financial goals and needs.
 Weigh your options and make an informed decision about what CD is right for you.
-You might be perfectly fine with a short-term, 1-year CD.
+You might be perfectly fine with a short-term, one-year-CD.
 Or you may find that you’re better off opting for an account with a longer term.